 Psalms 57:1 gives us a symbolism from the animal kingdom: the shadow of thy wings.
 Jesus used the same imagery in Matthew 23:37, O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!
 And so how do we get this type of protection from the Lord where we are under His wings and no one can get to us?
 We make a decision to run to Him and trust in Him.

 The Bible says in Psalms 57:2, I will cry unto God most high; unto God that performeth all things for me.
-Why did David talk to God about all of Davids troubles?
-David knew that God was everything and involved in all things.
+Why did David talk to God about all of his troubles?
+David knew that God was everywhere and involved in all things.
 David knew that absolutely everything that happened in his life came from God.
-That means that God allows the troubles, or God can stop the troubles.
-Go to the one who decides everything.
+That means that God allows the troubles, and that God can stop the troubles.
+Go to the One who decides everything.
 Go to the One who has the power.
 David said at the end of verse two that it is God that performeth all things for me.

 The Bible says in Psalms 57:3, He shall send from heaven, and save from the reproach of him that would swallow me up.
 Selah.
 God shall send forth his mercy and his truth.
 This verse is another expression of great confidence that God will help.
 David knew that God would help him.
 David knew that God would protect him.
 David knew that God would answer his prayers.
 Every believer can and should have this same confidence in the Lord.
 David had enemies, but David knew that he only needed the Lord and the mercy and truth that God alone can send.
 When you have Gods mercy, your sins are forgiven and you are acceptable to God.
 Also, when you have Gods mercy through faith in Christ, it means that God is compassionate and kind towards you, and therefore He is going to help you in all of your troubles.
 Truth is very powerful.
 Be on the side of truth.
 Tell the truth.
 Ask God to send His truth.
 That is all.
 State the facts, and state them clearly with no animosity.
 The truth is powerful in any situation.
 Jesus is the truth, and so you need to be rightly related to Jesus to have Truth on your side.